janva/css-ex/flex/Readme.md

 aligns flexitems along main axis this can take on the values `flex-start`, `flex-end`, `center`, `space-between`, `space-around` and `space-evenly`.
 The three first just pack all the items at start, center or end along the main axis.
 The two last distributes the remain spain between the items.
 The difference between the two being that space-around adds space before first item and after last item whereas space between only adds space between elements.
 Space-evenly distributes space between items so that there is same amount of space between any two items.

 ### Align-items
 The aligns items works along the cross-axis and is applied to all items in flex-container.It takes the values  `flex-start`, `flex-end`, `center`,  `stretch` and `baseline`.
-The flex-start, flex-end and center, work in similar fashion as justify-content but along cross-axis.The stretch will stretch item to the cross-end. baseline wll align items to axis baseline.
+The flex-start, flex-end and center, work in similar fashion as justify-content but along cross-axis.The stretch will stretch item to the cross-end. baseline will align items to axis baselines.

+The line upon which most letters "sit" and below which descenders extend.
 ### Align-self
 Align-self overides align-items values per item.
 It pretty much works as align-items and takes the same values with the addition of `auto`.
 Auto is the default and hands over cross-axis alignment control to parents align-item value.